-- Faculty in 4-year institutions are often conducting research, volunteer to be a research assistant. - Find research assistant jobs - Look at journals online to familiarize yourself on the research being conducted - https://childhood.camden.rutgers.edu/resources/scholarly-journals/ https://qualitystartla.org/
+- Faculty in 4-year institutions are often conducting research, volunteer to be a research assistant. - Find research assistant jobs - · Look at journals online to familiarize yourself on the research being conducted - Rutgers Camden Department of Childhood Studies Scholarly Journals

 45. What organizations can I join to learn more about the current research in the field of early childhood education?